Microphone practice: Basic techniques

-Other techniques
+When using multiple microphones, respecting a 3-to-1 rule and placing microphones at least three times further from each other than they are from the source they are being used to pick up avoids cancellation and phase issues such as comb filtering when the microphone signals are mixed together.

 Parabolic microphones are used to capture sounds on the field during football games.
 The parabolic dish has been compared metaphorically to a telephoto lens, in the way that it can focus the capture of sound.

-Multi-track recording
+Multitrack recording

-Often each instrument or vocalist is miked separately, with one or more microphones recording to separate channels (tracks).
-At a later stage, the channels are combined ('mixed-down') to two channels for stereo or more for surround sound.
+In multitrack recording often each instrument or vocalist is miked separately, with one or more microphones recording to separate tracks.
+Microphones may also be used to record the overall performance, or just the ambiance of the performance space.
+At a later stage, the channels are combined to two channels for stereo or more for surround sound.
+Different levels from individual tracks are sent to final channels to position the elements in the stereo or surround sound-stage.
 The artists need not perform in the same place at the same time, and individual tracks (or sections of tracks) can be re-recorded to correct errors.
-Generally effects such as reverberation are added to each recorded channel, and different levels sent to left and right final channels to position the artist in the stereo sound-stage.
-Microphones may also be used to record the overall effect, or just the effect of the performance room.

-This permits greater control over the final sound, but recording two channels (stereo recording) is simpler and cheaper, and can give a sound that is more natural.
+Multitrack recording permits greater control over the final sound, but recording two channels (stereo recording) is simpler and cheaper, and can give a sound that is more natural.

 Stereo recording techniques

-There are two features of sound that the human brain uses to place objects in the stereo sound-field between the loudspeakers.
-These are the relative level (or loudness) difference between the two channels Δ L, and the time delay difference in arrival times for the same sound in each channel Δ t.
-The "interaural" signals (binaural ILD and ITD) at the ears are not the stereo microphone signals which are coming from the loudspeakers, and are called "interchannel" signals (Δ L and Δ t).
-These signals are normally not mixed.
-Loudspeaker signals are different from the sound arriving at the ear.
-See the article "Binaural recording for earphones".
+There are two features of sound that the human brain uses to place objects in the stereo soundfield between the loudspeakers.
+These are the relative level difference between the two channels Δ L, and the time delay difference in arrival times for the same sound in each channel Δ t.
+There are several established microphone configurations used in ambient or room stereo recording.

-Various methods of stereo recording

 X-Y technique

-Here there are two directional microphones at the same place, and typically placed at 90° or more to each other.
-A stereo effect is achieved through differences in sound pressure level between two microphones.
-Due to the lack of differences in time-of-arrival and phase ambiguities, the sonic characteristic of X-Y recordings is generally less "spacey" and has less depth compared to recordings employing an AB setup.
+The X-Y technique uses two directional microphones at the same place, and typically rotated 90° or more with respect to each other.
+A stereo effect is achieved through differences in pickup level between two microphones due to their directionality.
+Due to the lack of difference in time-of-arrival, the sonic characteristic of X-Y recordings is generally less spacey and has less depth compared to recordings employing an AB setup.

-When the microphones are bidirectional and placed facing ±45° with respect to the sound source, the X-Y-setup is called a Blumlein Pair.
-The sonic image produced by this configuration is considered by many authorities to create a realistic, almost holographic soundstage.
+When the microphones used are bidirectional and placed facing ±45° with respect to the sound source, the X-Y setup is called a Blumlein pair.
+The sonic image produced by this configuration is considered by many authorities to create a realistic soundstage.

-A further refinement of the Blumlein Pair was developed by EMI in 1958, who called it "Stereosonic".
-They added a little in-phase crosstalk above 700 Hz to better align the mid and treble phantom sources with the bass ones.
+A further refinement of the Blumlein pair was developed by EMI in 1958, who called it Stereosonic.
+They added in-phase crosstalk above 700 Hz to better align the mid and treble phantom sources with the bass ones.